-The scientific research in the Southern Hemisphere (JARPA: the Japanese research program under special permit in the Antarctic) has been conducted in the Antarctic Ocean since 1987/88.
-Currently, $400\pm10\%$ whales are taken annually in order to study such items as stock structure, abundance and its trend, and feeding ecology.
+The scientific research in the northwestern Pacific (JARPN: the Japanese research program under the special permit in the North Western Pacific) was initiated in 1994 for the purpose of collecting data on stock structures and feeding ecology of the minke whales in the area.
+Up to 100 whales can be taken annually.
 Each participating vessel is given a research license and the right to hunt a certain number of whales.
 The research is supervised by scientists from both the Government of Japan and the Scientific Committee of the IWC, and by an officially appointed inspector.
 The meat, blubber and other edible parts landed were certified by the health authorities before human consumption.